U.S. Domestic Transfers: Relocation Statistics

-These costs vary by family size (bigger families typically have more household good to move) and homeowner status (homeowners typically have more household goods vs. renters).
+These costs vary by family size (bigger families typically have more household goods to move) and homeowner status (homeowners typically have more household goods vs. renters).

 U.S. Domestic Transfers: Number of days moving within the U.S.

-On average, organizations permit their employees an average of less than 2 weeks (11 days) to accept a formal transfer offer.
+On average, organizations permit their employees an average of approximately 2 weeks (13 days) to accept a formal transfer offer.

-Once an employee accepts the transfer offer, employers are allowing the transferee an average of over 4 weeks (31 days) to move and report to their new job.
+Once an employee accepts the transfer offer, employers are allowing the transferee an average of nearly 5 weeks (33 days) to move and report to their new job.

 U.S. domestic transfers: Relocation bonus